Documentation to Get Married in Italy

 The main rules to be able to get married in Italy are:

-- Both, bride and groom, have to be either single or legally divorced or widow
+- Both bride and groom have to be either single, legally divorced or widowed.

-- By law, if the woman divorced less than 300 days before the new wedding date, a medical certificate of non pregnancy should be provided to the local court (we discourage this as the process is long and in the end you may only receive the permit from the court 1-2 months before the 300 days have passed).
+- By law, if the woman divorced less than 300 days before the new wedding date, a medical certificate of non-pregnancy should be provided to the local court (we discourage this as the process is long and in the end you may only receive the permit from the court 1-2 months before the 300 days have passed).

 Wedding in Italy Documentation

 The couple will need to obtain a “NULLA OSTA” to be able to perform a legally valid wedding in Italy.
 Different countries require different procedures to release this “Nulla Osta” to allow you to get married in Italy.
 As a general rule, if a wedding is celebrated according to Italian regulations, it will also be valid in your native country (provided you can bring a Nulla Osta or something similar).